Tiendil/tiendil-org-content/content/posts/2023-12-22-two-years-writing-rfc-statistics/en.md

 - The statistics are anonymous.
 Names are replaced with letters.
 If you are from my team, write me a direct message, I will give you a decryption.
 - You can guess that `A` is me — the author with the most of the RFCs.
 Firstly, I was the lead.
 Secondly, you can only introduce practices by your own example.
 - It was pleasantly surprising that only a third of the RFCs are created by me.
 I thought it would be about a half.
-- The breakdown of authors by year shows how the team had changed.
+- The breakdown of authors per year shows how the team had changed.
 New people came, someone left.
 - Everyone wrote RFC.
 In most cases, the first RFC document is prepared during the probationary period.
 We try to provide an opportunity to do something significant during this period.
 - On annual graphs, you can see that all team members participate in the RFC preparation approximately equally.
 With a correction for spikes, which are typical for a small sample: at one time we actively work on one part of the project with one team member as an expert, at another time — on another part with another team member as the leader of development.